Disability and reasonable adjustments

 If as a result of their disability an individual is treated worse than another person in a similar

-situation or as an employer you fail to make reasonable changes to allow this person to work
+situation or as an employer you fail to make reasonable changes to allow this person to work/ be interviewed etc.

 What is a reasonable adjustment?